Car insurance for college students

 Beside avoiding obvious risk factors, there are a few ways to help find the most reasonable rates available.

-Start by choosing a trustworthy insurance agent who can help put together a policy that offers the right coverage without breaking the piggy bank.
-Grinnell Mutual’s glossary of car insurance terms can help.
+Start by choosing a trustworthy insurance agent who will compare coverages and prices from several carriers and put together a policy that offers the right coverage without breaking the piggy bank.
+Grinnell Mutual’s glossary of car insurance terms can help you navigate this sometimes confusing task, too.

 Check into discounts

 Taking advantage of incentives and discounts most insurance companies offer is a great way to keep premium costs down.
-For instance, many companies will discount your premiums if you maintain good grades.
-And some companies have devices they can put in your car to confirm your safe driving habits that can lead to reduced rates.
-When you’re getting quotes from various companies — as you should — be sure to ask about what discount programs they have that might apply.
+For instance, many companies will discount students’ premiums if they maintain good grades.
+And some companies have devices they can put in your car or apps they can upload to your phone to confirm your safe driving habits that can lead to reduced rates.
+When you’re getting quotes from various companies be sure to ask about what discount programs they have that might apply.